 To compare Image Capture with iPhoto, you will find that actually the original purposes between these two Apple designed photo applications are different. iPhoto is mainly to import, edit and print photos while Image Capture focuses on uploading photos from digital cameras, scanners and iOS iPhone iPad.
 Of course, there is one secret of Image Capture Apple doesn't tell you is that it can still help you transfer pictures from iPhone to Mac.
 How to?
 Read on:

 Step 1.
-Connect your old iPhone 13 or new iPhone 14/Pro Max to your macOS computer and fire up Image Capture.
+Connect your iPhone to your macOS computer and fire up Image Capture.

 Step 2.
 Select your iPhone or other iDevices from "DEVICES" section.